- Date & Time

-Please email Ellen Hamingson in advance to RSVP and for more details and to get directions to the meeting place.
-The Weeders meet near the work site at 9:30 am and work until 1:30 pm with a lunch break.
+Please email Carolyn Longstreth in advance to RSVP and for more details and to get directions to the meeting place.
+The Weeders meet near the work site at 9:30 am and work until 1 pm, followed by lunch on-site.

 The Third Thursday Weeders meet on the third Thursday of most months at 9:30 am, usually at a trailhead near the work location.
-Please note: There will not be a workday on Thursday, January 20, 2018.
 They visit beautiful sites to conduct important follow-up removal to maintain and enhance large-scale restoration projects.
 The workday usually involves a chance to view native plants—often including rare species—that are recolonizing the areas.
 Be sure to check this page or contact us every month in the week prior to the workday for the latest details concerning where to meet.

 If you are interested in helping restore habitat at Point Reyes, but can't participate on Thursdays, join us for Habitat Restoration Program workdays, which are held on either the second or last Sunday of the most months.